 - 3.1.
 Public Sector Internal Auditing Standards (PSIAS) require a specific risk based approach to be taken when preparing audit plans.
-All requirements have been followed in preparation of the 2018/2019 Internal Audit Plan.
-The internal audit function's compliance with PSIAS has been independently assessed during 2017/2018 to fulfil the requirement for such an independent assessment to be undertaken once every five years.
-A report on the outcome of this assessment has been finalised and no significant issues identified. - 3.2.
+All requirements have been followed in preparation of the 2019/2020 Internal Audit Plan. - 3.2.
 The content of the Audit Plan each year is determined by the requirement to deliver a programme of work that will inform the annual audit opinion on the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control arrangements.
 The preparation of the annual Audit Plan has focussed on the delivery of this objective. - 3.3.
-During preparation of the 2018/2019 Audit Plan, the Council's external auditor, Audit Scotland has been consulted and their input reflected in the draft Plan.
+For 2019/2020, this has translated into a strategy that aims to deliver the key objective of the Service to provide general assurance in relation to governance, risk management and control arrangements through:- - linking to the organisation's objectives and priorities providing assurance in relation to top risks that have been identified by the Council - undertaking a balanced programme of work delivered in compliance with PSIAS that maximises resources available - committing resources to support corporate activity - prioritising assignments to ensure key areas of work are completed in year

-4. Internal Audit Plan 2018/2019
+4. Internal Audit Plan 2019/2020

 4.1.
-The Plan will inform the overall audit opinion for 2018/2019.
-The audits will be conducted in accordance with the revised PSIAS and within the context of the Internal Audit Charter, which is attached at Appendix One.
-This Charter sets out the role and remit of Internal Audit and has been updated1 to reflect actions arising from the independent assessment of the function's level of compliance with PSIAS.
+The Plan will inform the overall audit opinion for 2019/2020.
+These audits will be conducted in accordance with the revised PSIAS and within the context of the Internal Audit Charter, which is attached at Appendix One.
+This Charter sets out the role and remit of Internal Audit and has been revised to reflect the change in the Risk and Audit Scrutiny Forum's terms of reference in 2018/2019.